SBNSoftware/SBNSoftware.github.io/Operations/SBN_FD/ICARUS_Shadow_shift.md

 added.

 The Run coordinator should make sure all the shifters are certified for their shift duties.
-He/she also collects requests for shadow shift swaps and other \"exemptions\".
+They also collect requests for shadow shift swaps and other \"exemptions\".
 :::